Tiriar/intent-reco/README.md

 pipenv install --dev
 ```

 The intent recognition system is dependent on the used embedding model.
-These models are loaded using the wrappers in  ```embeddings``` directory.
+These models are loaded using the wrappers in  ```intent_reco/embeddings/``` directory.

 Currently supported embedding algorithms:
 * InferSent: https://github.com/facebookresearch/InferSent